Rishi04k/Ecommerce-analysis-2/README.md

-# 🛒 eCommerce Sales & Profit Analysis 📊
+# 🏪 Superstore eCommerce Analysis
-This project is an exploratory data analysis (EDA) conducted in Python using Jupyter Notebook, with visualizations powered by Plotly and data manipulation handled by Pandas.
-The dataset used contains sales and profit data from an eCommerce business.
+This project provides a detailed exploratory analysis of a Superstore's eCommerce dataset using Python in a Jupyter Notebook.
+With the help of Pandas for data manipulation and Plotly for interactive visualizations, this analysis uncovers trends and insights related to sales and profit across various dimensions.

-📌 Objectives
+🎯 Objectives
-The key objectives of this analysis are:
+The main objectives of the analysis are:

-📅 Monthly Sales Analysis
+📆 Monthly Sales Analysis
-Understand the sales trends over different months.
+Track sales trends over time to identify peak and low-performing months.

-📦 Analysis of Sales by Category
+🛍️ Sales by Category
-Identify which product categories generate the most sales.
+Determine which product categories drive the most revenue.

-🧩 Analysis of Sales by Sub-Category
+🧩 Sales by Sub-Category
-Dive deeper into sub-categories to see detailed performance.
+Explore performance within each category by analyzing sub-categories.

-💰 Analysis of Monthly Profit
+💵 Monthly Profit Analysis
-Track how profits fluctuate over time on a monthly basis.
+Evaluate how profit fluctuates across months.

-🏷 Analysis of Profit by Category
+🗂️ Profit by Category
-Evaluate which categories are the most profitable.
+Identify which categories contribute most to profitability.

-🧮 Analysis of Profit by Sub-Category
+🔍 Profit by Sub-Category
-Breakdown profits by sub-categories to identify top performers.
+Analyze which sub-categories are the most and least profitable.

-👥 Sales and Profit Analysis by Customer Segment Analyze which customer segments contribute most to revenue and profit.
+👥 Sales & Profit by Customer Segment
+Understand how different customer segments perform in terms of sales and profit.

-🔍 Sales to Profit Ratio Analysis
+⚖️ Sales-to-Profit Ratio Analysis
-Evaluate the efficiency of converting sales into profit across different dimensions.
+Assess the efficiency of sales turning into profit across categories, sub-categories, and segments.

-🛠 Tech Stack
+🧰 Tools & Technologies
 Language: Python 3.x

-IDE: Jupyter Notebook
+Notebook: Jupyter

-Libraries:
+Libraries Used:

-pandas – for data loading and manipulation
+pandas – data cleaning and manipulation

-plotly.express – for interactive visualizations
+plotly.express – for rich, interactive visualizations

-plotly.graph_objects – for customized plots

-datetime – for time-based grouping and filtering
+datetime – for handling date-related data